Configure GCB for Service Mesh and HTTPS/2 Support with Metadata through GigaVUE-FM

 To create a Traffic Policy in GigaVUE-FM:

-- From the GigaVUE-FM left navigation pane, select Traffic > VIRTUAL > Orchestrated Flows > KubernetesGCB.
-The Orchestrate page appears with the Traffic Policy tab.
+- From the GigaVUE-FM left navigation pane, select Traffic > CONTAINER > Gigamon Containerized Broker.
+The Traffic Policy page appears.

-- In the Traffic Policy tab, click Create.
+- In the Traffic Policy page, click Create.
 The Create Tunnels and Rules wizard appears.

 - In the Tunnels tab, enter or select the required information as described in the following table: